ochrstn/tsed/docs/index.md

 hero:
   name: "Ts.ED"
   text: "A modern framework written in TypeScript"
-  tagline: "A flexible framework with a fast learning curve, designed to enhance the developer experience"
+  tagline: "A flexible framework on top of Express.js/Koa.js with a fast learning curve, designed to enhance the developer experience"
   actions:
     - theme: brand
       text: What is Ts.ED?